MicrosoftDocs/win32/desktop-src/SbsCs/mt-exe.md

 ---
-Description: 'The Mt.exe file is a tool that generates signed files and catalogs.
+Description: The Mt.exe file is a tool that generates signed files and catalogs.
 It is available in the Microsoft Windows Software Development Kit (SDK).
-Mt.exe requires that the file referenced in the manifest be present in the same directory as the manifest.' ms.assetid: '37f010ee-2658-4547-9871-c913201042de'
+Mt.exe requires that the file referenced in the manifest be present in the same directory as the manifest. ms.assetid: 37f010ee-2658-4547-9871-c913201042de
-title: 'Mt.exe'
+title: Mt.exe
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Mt.exe